Having a commercial kitchen cleaning checklist is useful because it helps you stay organised and keep on top of food safety guidelines.

 Regular cleaning of your kitchen is essential for food safety and can help lower food waste, reducing overall costs.

-Besides the kitchen cleaning checklist below, there are tasks your staff should be taking care of throughout the day.
+Besides the tasks listed in the commercial kitchen cleaning checklist, there are tasks your staff should be taking care of throughout the day.

 These tasks include: